 To be successful in this subject, students will need to be good at and enjoy:

 - Developing problem solving skills and the ability to overcome challenges

 Progression routes & career opportunities

 准备食物和营养 fits neatly with science and PE, and the organisational skills learned at KS3 and GCSE are transferable to other subjects and job roles.
 Although not currently offered by Coopers, Level 3 Food Science and Nutrition can be studied at KS5 alongside other A Levels.
 Degree courses include BSc (Hons) Food Technology, BSc (Hons) Food 科学, BSc (Hons) Human Nutrition and Dietetics, and are offered by a range of Universities.
 The food and drink sector has a turnover of £96 billion and is the UK’s largest manufacturing sector, employing almost 395,000 people directly in the UK.
-It is a growing market with around 109,000 new jobs predicted to be needed by 2022, more than any other manufacturing sector.
 Food professionals work in many occupations including manufacturing, retailing, marketing, food service, universities and schools, government, research and development, quality assurance and food law enforcement.
 Further information on careers in the food industry can be found at //tastycareers.org.uk/ or ask Mrs Ruth who will be happy to share her experiences of working within the food industry in New Product Development.

-学生们 are set a variety of homework tasks including independent research, theory tasks and flipped learning.
-We use 谷歌教室 to help students be organised for practicals, and for online homework tasks.
+学生们 are set a variety of homework tasks including practical evaluation, independent research, quizzes and flipped learning.

-In addition, students provide their own ingredients for practicals so continue to develop their weighing and measuring skills at home when preparing their ingredients for lessons.
+In addition, where students provide ingredients for practicals they will continue to develop their weighing and measuring skills at home when preparing their ingredients for lessons.